 Pursuant to Article 2(30) of the Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC) ‘renewable energy sources’ mean renewable non-fossil energy sources (wind, solar, geothermal, wave, tidal, hydropower, biomass, landfill gas, sewage treatment plant gas and biogases).

-Proposal for a Directive of the European Parliament and of the Council on the internal market for electricity (recast) on common rules for the internal market in electricity (recast) of 30.11.2016 (COM(2016) 864 final 2016/0380 (COD)) substitutes the above definition with the following:
+Proposal for a Directive of the European Parliament and of the Council on the internal market for electricity (recast) on common rules for the internal market in electricity (recast) of 30.11.2016 (COM(2016) 864 final 2016/0380 (COD) - being part of the so-called Winter Energy Package) substitutes the above definition with the following:

 ‘energy from renewable sources’ means 'energy from renewable non-fossil sources, in particular (wind, solar (solar thermal and solar photovoltaic), geothermal energy, ambient heat, hydropower and tide, ocean, wave energy, and combustible renewables: biofuels, bioliquids, biogas, solid biofuels and combustible wastes of renewable origin.'